plod/go-1.8-release-party/README.md

 If you don't know where to start, [please consult the list of open issues](https://github.com/davecheney/go-1.8-release-party/issues) or grep the presentation for `TODO`.

+## maybe amalgimate some of the FOSDEM slide differences